dph01/lift-CRUDBasic/docs/blogpost.md

 within the context of specific location e.g. from a link embedded in the 'viewlocation' page, and when the event is created we want its location field to be set automatically.

-The actual code to do this it bit lengthy to give  here, but it would be possible for the create event page to know the context from which it have been called and the EventOps.create function to set the Event location member accordingly.
+The actual code to do this it bit too lengthy to give  here, but it would be possible for the create event operation to know the location context from which it have been called and the EventOps.create function to set the Event location member accordingly.

 However, without the SHtml.hidden call in the EventOps.create, this location setting would be lost if the form submission failed and the create page was reloaded.

 To finish with a brief run through of the rest of this method, Line (3) uses a common pattern for binding the fields of a Mapper entity to a HTML form.
-& Line (4) registers a function that Lift will call to process the contents of the form when it is submitted.
+Line (4) registers a function that Lift will call to process the contents of the form when it is submitted.

+      def processSubmit() = {
+        eventVar.is.validate match {
+          case  Nil => {
+            eventVar.is.save
+            S.notice("Event Saved")
+            S.seeOther("/event/listevent")
+          }
+          case errors => S.error(errors)
+        }
+        // exiting the function here causes the form to reload }

 These are standard Lift techniques, for more information
 see, for example, (Simply Lift)[http://stable.simply.liftweb.net/#toc-Section-7.10]) .

 If processSubmit succeeds, we're taken to the listevent.html page which in-turn invokes the EventOps.list method.
-The hidden method will still have set the eventRV, but as the list method does't use the eventRV, it will be silently ignored.
+Note that the SHtml.hidden method will still have set the eventRV, but as the list method does't use the eventRV, it will be silently ignored.

 ## Moving between different HTML page views on the same data
 When we move between the list, view and edit pages, we use the event RequestVar to hold the Event instance in memory